Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector: S2 Waveform Modeling Details

-The addition of extra pathways would likely \textit{improve} the fit, and some of theproposed effects may explain the long tails in Fig.~\ref{fig:average_waveforms_14kv_tails}.
-However, we cannot precisely pinpoint the physical origin of some of the extra de-excitation pathways proposed in \cite{HBrunet_1982}, which are in slight tension with other studies.
+Adding extra pathways to our model would likely \textit{improve} the fit to our data, and may explain the long tails in Fig.~\ref{fig:average_waveforms_14kv_tails}.
+However, this approach could cause the fits to be under-constrained due to our limited wavelength selectivity.
+More importantly, the physical origin of some of the extra de-excitation pathways proposed in \cite{HBrunet_1982} is in slight tension with other studies.
 For example, \cite{10.1063/1.434079} did not report an observation of 129.6~nm light from the direct de-excitation of Xe($^1P_1$), while \cite{HBrunet_1982} did.
-The omission of such energy transfer processes is the major reason why we did not estimate $k_1$ using the windowless SiPM fit, as there may be unmodeled components of light near 129.6~nm and 147~nm that contributes to the windowless SiPM data, while the windowed SiPM is primarily sensitive to de-excitation pathways that yield Xe$_2^*$.
+Therefore, we consider such extensions to our model beyond the scope of this work.